dib-lab/dib-training/index.rst

 -----------------

 These are tentative dates and topics; we will post information about the workshops closer to the date.
+All workshops are on UC Davis campus unless otherwise specified.

 * April 27, 2015: mothur, command line, and multivariate stats (intro, microbial)
 * May 4-5, 2015: mRNAseq for non-model organisms (mRNAseq, de novo, intro)